dfinity/portal/docs/developer-docs/frontend/existing-frontend.md

 }
 ```

-`dfx.json` is the configuration file for deploying all of your code to canister smart contracts on the Internet Computer.
+`dfx.json` is the configuration file for deploying all of your code to canister smart contracts on the ICP.

 Please note that you can adjust the following:

-`app` - name of the canister smart contract
+`app`: Refers to the name of the canister smart contract.

 Also, make sure that these do point to the correct file: